 Proposal 1: The Amendment of "Articles of Incorporation".

 (Proposed by the Board of Directors)

-Descriptions: 1.
-Added new business items to meet the requirements in the Company's practical operations, used codes for the changed business items described with the original text, revised the dividends policy range to comply with the relevant provisions of the Company Act.

-- 2. The comparison table of Articles of Incorporation.
-(Please refer to Page 38 to 42, Appendix 8) - 3.Please proceed to vote on the proposal.
+- Descriptions: 1.
+Comply with the code and name of the business items approved by the Ministry of Economic Affairs and simplify the procedures for the payment of dividends and bonuses in the form of cash dividends in accordance with Article 240 of the Company Law. - 2.
+The comparison table of Articles of Incorporation.
+(Please refer to Page 27 to 28, Appendix 5) - 3.
+Please proceed to vote on the proposal.